Is there a right and a wrong way to insert an earplug?

 Decibel levels up to the earplug’s NRR rating will be blocked out entirely.
 Any noise over the earplug’s NRR may be heard.
 Another important factor to note is that the body absorbs sound through our heads, not just our ears; so short of encapsulating oneself in a soundproof chamber, it is seemingly impossible to block out 100% of noise.

 - Roll the earplug between your fingers to form a squished bullet shape.

-- Insert the rolled up earplug with a slight turning motion until it is well inside your ear canal.
-Then use your finger to keep the earplug in place so it expands completely.
-I personally count 10 seconds when “anchoring” a foam earplug to make sure the expansion of the foam earplug is securely in place inside the canal.
+- Insert the rolled-up earplug with a slight turning motion until it is well inside your ear canal.
+Then use your finger to keep the earplug in place, so it expands completely.
+I personally count 10 seconds when “anchoring” a foam earplug to ensure the expansion of the foam earplug is securely in place inside the canal.
 The entire length of the plug should fit inside the ear with only a small amount protruding.

-Please feel free to watch this very short video for additional instructions and tips.
+Please feel free to watch this concise video for additional instructions and tips.